 The Venu and Forerunner 245 are two of Garmin’s most popular mid-range GPS watches.
 Their specs are quite different, however, and they’re best-suited for different kinds of athletes.
 In this post, I’ll go over their similarities and differences, to help you decide which watch is best for your needs.

 As context, I’m a marathoner and GPS watch nerd.
-I’ve tested 9 popular GPS watches over the past 2 years, and started writing these reviews because I remember being confused about which watch to get (I ended up with the Vivoactive 3 Music, by the way).
-I don’t own either of these watches, but I’ve had the chance to test them out for about a month each.
+I’ve tested 9 popular GPS watches over the past 2 years, and started writing these reviews because I remember being confused about which watch to get.
+I don’t own either of these watches, but I’ve had the chance to test them out for about a month each (I’ve personally owned the Vivoactive 3 Music and COROS APEX).
 I’ll be looking at these watches mainly from a running perspective, but also from an everyday fitness tracking one.

-I also want to note that this post contains affiliate links, meaning that I may earn a small commission on any purchases made through these links.
+I also want to note that this post contains affiliate links at the end, meaning that I may earn a small commission on any purchases made through these links.
 This doesn’t cost you any extra, and the income that I earn allows me to keep writing reviews like these.
 If you’re not ready to buy, even clicking through helps!

 Things in Common: Garmin Venu vs. Forerunner 245